realworldocaml/book/en/compiler-output-formats.md

 The `dllib` flag embeds the arguments in the archive file.
 Any subsequent packages including this archive will also include the extra linking directive.
-This lets the `ocamlrun` runtime locate the extra symbols when it executes the bytecode.
+This lets the interpreter locate the external library symbols when it executes the bytecode.

 You can also generate a complete standalone executable that bundles the `ocamlrun` interpreter with the bytecode in a single binary.
-This is known as the "custom" runtime mode, and can be run by:
+This is known as the *custom runtime* mode, and can be built as follows.

 ```console
 $ ocamlc -a -o mylib.cma -custom a.cmo b.cmo -cclib -lmylib